johanneskastl/teleport/rfd/0061-tsh-aliases.md

 In this example, `tsh login` and `tsh ssh` will use the aliases when invoked as a part of the "connect" command.

+## Future work

+When we have `bash`/`zsh` auto-completion, it should take aliased commands into account as well.
+For reference, `git` autocompletion supports it.